f4hzg/p2Gravity/README.md

 --nogui to skip the plot and confirmation part (OB directly uploaded to P2)

-fov=x to increase the fov in the plot
+--fov x to increase the fov in the plot

-bg=path/to/image to add an image to the background of the plot
+--bg path/to/image to add an image to the background of the plot

-generate=xx to quickly generate a first yml
+--generate xx to quickly generate a first yml

 and more!
 For further details:
 ```python